mill2260/Basic-Overview-Of-Climate-Change/README.md

 # Basic-Overview-Of-Climate-Change
 <h1> Basic Understanding <h1>
 Climate change is a term we hear often, unfortunately it is sometimes mistaken for
 <a href="https://www.nasa.gov/audience/forstudents/5-8/features/nasa-knows/what-is-climate-change-58.html">global warming</a>.
-It can be a challenging concept, however there are mulitple basic deffinitions and explantions that can help you understand.
+It can be a challenging concept, however there are multiple basic definitions and explanations that can help you understand.

 <h1> How is it Affecting You?? </h1>